INL/BlackLab/site/docs/guide/getting-started.md

 ## Corpus search application

-[BlackLab Frontend](https://github.com/INL/corpus-frontend/) is our corpus search application.
-It is easy to install; see the GitHub page for instructions.
+BlackLab Frontend is our corpus search application.
+It is easy to install; see its ([GitHub page](https://github.com/INL/corpus-frontend/)) for instructions.

 **TODO:** quick install info here.